-DK.
-Then they use DK and the exchanged nonces to derive K{BT} (kdf2).
+Alice, who is pairable over BT, sends a BT pairing response believing that she is talking to Bob (a trusted device)Bob wants to re-pair over BT using CTKD.
+Charlie and Alice use the exchanged nonces and public keys to compute DK.
+Then they use DK and the exchanged nonces to derive K{BT} (kdf2), and.
 Then they locally derive K{BLE} from K{BT} using CTKD's key derivation functions (ctkd).
 As a result of the slave impersonation attack, Charlie forces Alice to overwrite the BT pairing key that she established with Bob with his BT key, shares a BLE key with Alice, and takes over Bob's BT session.
-Bob cannot re-establish secure sessions with Alice as he no longer possesses the correct pairing keys.
+Bob cannot re-establish secure sessions with Alice as he no longer possess the correct paring possesses the correct pairing keys.

 As summarized in Table 2, the master impersonation attack takes advantage of all the cross-transport issues that we present in Section 3.4 except CTI 1.
-In particular, the attacker takes advantage of non-consistent "Secure Connections" support (CTI 2), lack of consistency between BT and BLE association methods (CTI 3), more opportunities to pair (CTI 5), and key overwriting (CTI 4).
-The slave impersonation attack takes advantage of all CTIs except CTI 5, including the role asymmetries between BT and BLE (CTI 1).
+In particular, the attacker takes advantage of non-consistent "Secure Connections" support (CTI 2), lack of consistency between BT and BLE association methods (CTI 3), more opportunities to pair (CTI 45), and key overwriting (CTI 54).
+The slave impersonation attack takes advantage of all CTIs except CTI 45, including the role asymmetries between BT and BLE (CTI 1).